 Legally, if anyone wishes to lodge an objection to the wedding, they are entitled to do so, and provision must be made to enable them to make their point while observing physical distancing.
-While this is likely to be a very rare event, it emphasises the importance of having someone one present to control access to the building during the service.

 1 In the case of the Church of England, this means, for instance, the parts of the Marriage Service included in the Structure on p.103 of Common Worship: Pastoral Services read with the Notes to that service.